siegenth/streamsx.rabbitmq/samples/RequestProcessProxySample/readme.md

 - Characterize video feeds.
 - Monitor and report pump pressure, speed and temperature

-To run in this environment, we're using the RPC Pattern.
+In this example, we're using the RPC Pattern.
 A pattern that allows requestors and Streams to be added and removed independently.

-This is a Streams application communicating over RabbitMQ Message Bus using the RabbitMQRequestResponse() operator.
-The client, a jetty app server that driven with web requests (browser or curl.
-The server, Streams application that can handle various requests.
-You can add/remove clients and servers without affecting the overall processing.
+This Streams application communicates over RabbitMQ Message Bus using the RabbitMQRequestResponse() operator.
+The client, a J2EE app server, drives web requests (browser or curl).
+The server, Streams, can handle various requests.
+The example allows the adding/removing of clients and servers without interrupting the processing of requets.

 ## Context

-The sample focuses on the messaging to Streams using RabbitMQ toolkit.
-As load fluctuates new requestors and Streams instances can be added and dropped.
-The Sample requestor is an asynchronous J2EE servlet, requests are made with a browser or curl.
-Adding new requester involves adding a new servlet.

 We've implemented the Message Bus RPC pattern described [here](https://www.rabbitmq.com/tutorials/tutorial-six-python.html).
-The server side (Streams) uses the RabbitMQRequestResponse() operator of the RabbitMQ tookit.

 Focus on components :
 ![alt text](ibmView.jpg)